Current Position: Audit Associate, PwC

 I’ve always been interested in finance and I like what I do at PwC.
 I work with private investment companies, which is as close to the cutting edge of finance as you can be.
 And it’s not like I had to give up my music.
 I’m still writing music and releasing new songs.

-Q: Why did you choose Northeastern’s MSA/MBA program?
+Q: Why did you choose Northeastern’s MS in Accounting/MBA program?

 A: It’s the perfect program for career changers.
 It provided a seamless transition from the arts to accounting.
 There were people in my class who majored in philosophy, history, anthropology, and the arts.
 The program starts you out at ground zero and teaches you from the ground up.